Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 My research interests currently centre on various aspects of the metropolitan city, especially at nighttime.
-My most recent book is Nightwalking: A Nocturnal History of London, Chaucer to Dickens (Verso, 2015), the first installment of an attempt to reconstruct a cultural history of the urban subject at night, from the Middle Ages to the present, in order to present an alternative to the modernist myth of the flâneur.
+My most recent book is Nightwalking: A Nocturnal History of London, Chaucer to Dickens (Verso, 2015), the first instalment of an attempt to reconstruct a cultural history of the urban subject at night, from the Middle Ages to the present, in order to present an alternative to the modernist myth of the flâneur.
 I was awarded a Leverhulme Research Fellowship in 2012-13 to pursue this research.
-The book is indirectly linked both to Restless Cities, the collection of essays Matthew edited with Gregory Dart in 2010, and to the City Centre I set up in the English Department at UCL in 2010, which has now become part of the UCL Urban Laboratory.
-In addition to working on London and other metropolitan cities at night, this time in the nineteenth and twentieth centuries, I am also currently editing H.G.
-Wells's The Invisible Man for Oxford World's Classics; and beginning work on a scholarly edition of Walter Pater's The Renaissance for OUP's Collected Works of Walter Pater.
+The book is indirectly linked both to Restless Cities, the collection of essays I edited with Gregory Dart in 2010, and to the City Centre I set up in the English Department at UCL in 2010, which has now become the Cities Imaginaries strand of the UCL Urban Laboratory, of which I am a Co-Director.
+In addition to working on London and other metropolitan cities at night, this time in the nineteenth and twentieth centuries, I am working on a scholarly edition of Walter Pater's The Renaissance for OUP's Collected Works of Walter Pater.

 My teaching interests include nineteenth-century literature; the fin de siècle; early modernism; twentieth-century avant-gardes; film; crime fiction; utopian and dystopian literature; and Marxist and other literary and cultural theories.